ChadCooper06/CCooperBlog.github.io/index.md

 ### Week 1

 During this first week I have been introduced to the basics of Git, GitHub, GitPods and using the Terminal on my Mac to practice and write code.
-The challenges have not been numerous or difficult to overcome, yet, but I am positive that I will hit roadblocks and become used to 'blockers' and 'challenges' over the coming weeks and months.
+The challenges have not been numerous or difficult to overcome, yet, but I am positive that I will hit roadblocks over the coming weeks and months.

 This first week has been a very good introduction to the difficulties that will lie ahead and I am sure that I will become more and more challenged (which is what I'm hoping will happen as I love solving problems/puzzles).

-I am excited to learn more and grow as a developer but I look forward mostly to learning more languages so I can discover which one or two are the ones that really click with me.
-If you learn anything about me from this blog, it is that I am honest about what I can and cannot do and I have no issues with asking questions or asking for help.
-However, I don't like to simply be told an answer unless it's very obvious that I am not understanding.
+Some questions regarding this first week and thoughts on it;

+**Was my first week what I expected?**
+    This first week was much more fun than I had assumed it would be and I enjoyed learning how to use GitHub/GitPod/GitPages.
+I still have more learning to do with them but it's been the right amount of difficulty for a first week.

+**What am I eager or excited to learn?**
+    Right now, I am eager and excited to keep progressing through all of the introductory information and begin to get better and become slightly more capable.
+In the future, I am excited to learn a couple languages that can help me make beautiful and functional code.

+**What is something that can be learned about me simply by reading this blog?**
+    The most obvious thing is that can be divined about me from this blog (as it continues along), is that I enjoy challenges and I am not afraid to ask for help when I need it.
     I like to learn so I enjoy being *nudged* towards the answer.
+I also try to be a helpful person whenever the opportunity arrises.

-Also, I may mention my cat more than is necessary **LOL**!
+\*As an aside, I may mention my cat a bit too often __LOL__\*
-I am excited to start this journey.